 Conference Theme & Signature

-The conference theme and logo distinguishes your conference from others.
-The conference theme should be reflective of your region and highlight your local activities and assets.
-After forming the CHC, these are your earliest tasks.
-While the theme is a CHC proposal, the APA California does reserve the right to require the theme to highlight an issue of importance to the entire Chapter.
-In any case, the selected theme will be subject to APA California approval which may be conducted either at a meeting or by email vote.
+The conference theme and logo distinguish your conference from others.
+The conference theme should reflect your region and highlight your local activities and assets.
+After forming the CHC, creating a theme and logo is one of your first tasks.
+While the theme is a CHC proposal, the APA California the right to require the theme to highlight an issue of importance to the entire Chapter.
+In any case, the selected theme is subject to APA California approval which may be occur either at a meeting or by email vote.
 See Appendix I for a list of conference themes dating back to 1988.

 Each conference will create its own graphic “signature” that will include the following: